IAMG Distinguished Lecturer

-Noel Cressie is Director of the Centre for Environmental Informatics in the National Institute for Applied Statistics Research Australia (NIASRA), Professor of Statistics, and Distinguished Professor at the University of Wollongong, Australia.
+Noel Cressie is Director of the Centre for Environmental Informatics in the National Institute for Applied Statistics Research Australia (NIASRA) at the University of Wollongong, Australia.
 He is also Adjunct Professor at the University of Missouri.
 Noel received his BSc(Hons) from the University of Western Australia and an MA and PhD from Princeton University, USA.
 His past appointments have been at Flinders University of South Australia, Iowa State University, and The Ohio State University.
 Noel has published in the areas of goodness-of-fit, statistical modelling, empirical-Bayesian and Bayesian methods, remote sensing, and spatial and spatio-temporal statistics, including geostatistics.
 He has authored or co-authored three books, one in 1988 on goodness-of-fit (with Tim Read), one in 1993 on spatial statistics, and one in 2011 on spatio-temporal statistics (with Chris Wikle).
 Noel is the recipient of the Committee of Presidents of Statistical Societies’ 2009 R.A.
 Fisher Lectureship, of the Statistical Society of Australia’s 2014 Pitman Medal, and of the Royal Statistical Society’s 2016 Barnett Award.
 He is a Fellow of the American Statistical Association, a Fellow of the Institute of Mathematical Statistics, and a member of the International Association for Mathematical Geosciences for over twenty years.

 IAMG2017 Keynote Speaker